INL/BlackLab/PLAN.md

 ## Refactoring opportunities

-- [ ] In general:
-  - [ ] refactor for looser coupling / improved testability.
-  - [ ] Use more clean interfaces instead of abstract classes for external API.
+- [ ] Tasks:
-  - [ ] search for uses of `instanceof`; usually a smell of bad design
+    - [ ] search for uses of `instanceof`; usually a smell of bad design (but allowable for legacy exceptions that will go away eventually)
     - [ ] addToForwardIndex shouldn't be a separate method in DocIndexers and Indexer; there should be an addDocument method that adds the document to all parts of the BlackLab index.
     - [ ] Don't rely on BlackLab.defaultConfigDirs() in multiple places.
       Specifically DocIndexerFactoryConfig: this should use an option from blacklab(-server).yaml, with a sane default.
 Remove stuff like /vol1/... and /tmp/ from default config dirs.
+- [ ] Principles:
+  - [ ] refactor for looser coupling / improved testability.
+  - [ ] Use more clean interfaces instead of abstract classes for external API.

 ## Optimization opportunities